Updated October 25, 2023

 Traders are classified depending upon the holding period or timeframe in which stocks or commodities are bought and sold.
 They choose their trading style based on factors like size of the account, time to be involved in, risk tolerance capability, Personality, and experience level.
 Thus, traders also use Technical analysis to find high-profitability positions.

 Some types of traders are:

 These traders buy (or sell) the stocks in any day and close the position for profits on the same day.
 They do not hold overnight positions.

 These traders make a number of trades every day and hold positions from seconds to minutes and try to make a very small profit on each.
 They will also close the position quickly in order to limit the losses.

 These traders look for the situation where there is a high volume in a stock that is moving decisively one way or the other and trade in line with that trend.
 They will watch for that momentum to ease and then take profits.

 These traders look at the company’s fundamentals and hold positions longer than the other traders, but still looks for short to medium-term profits and buys and sells actively in the market.

 From above it can be concluded that whether it’s a day trader or swing trader, a trader is looking to take profits frequently.

 Individual Stock Picking

 Stocks vs. Index

-In this long or short positions are based on index based portfolios.
+In these long or short positions are based on index-based portfolios.
 In this, a contrary view index is taken for increasing the returns.

 Market neutral Trading

 Market neutral trading is a strategy in which a trader seeks to profits from both increasing and decreasing prices in single or numerous markets.
 These traders who hold a market-neutral position are able to exploit any momentum in the market.

 Here is a small table that will give you a snapshot difference between investing and trading for beginners.

 |Duration||Long-Term||Short-term, a few days or even minutes|